Last Updated on 22nd March 2021

 1. Wellness Needs Change Over Time

-As your body and environment changes, your wellness needs evolve too.
+As your body and environment changes, your wellness needs to evolve too.
 The things you need to do to stay physically healthy in your twenties may not be the same as when you’re in your fifties, for example.
 However, ageing isn’t the only factor that can affect your wellness needs.

 Throughout our lives, we experience a wide range of situations and these have a major impact on our well-being.
 If you’re starting a new job, for example, your anxiety levels might increase.
 By paying extra attention to stress during this time, you can mitigate its potentially harmful effects.